nitya/aistudio-python-quickstart-sample/docs/04-azure.md

     ![Az Login](./img/07-az-signedin.png)

-3. Next, you will be prompted to create the Azure AI Resources for the project you are setting up, including the region and OpenAI model deployments for chat (`gpt-35-turbo-16k-0613`) and embeddings (`text-embedding-ada-002-2`).
+1. Next, you will be prompted to create the Azure AI Resources for the project you are setting up.
+The process will include setting up a resource group and Azure AI project resource, then adding a new Azure Oen AI Deployment (Chat model) including the region and OpenAI model deployments for chat (`gpt-35-turbo-16k-0613`) and embeddings (`text-embedding-ada-002-2`).

     ![Ai init](./img/08-ai-resource.png)

-4. Next, you will be prompted to create the Azure AI Search resource - I opted to have this be created in the same region as the other resources, and associated with the same resource group for convenience.
+1. Next, you will be prompted to create the Azure AI Search resource - I opted to have this be created in the same region as the other resources, and associated with the same resource group for convenience.
 You should now see a `config.json` file created with the following properties, with values set by your project.

     ```json
     {